thess/callattendant-wiki/User-Guide.md

 ### URL: `http://<pi-address>|<pi-hostname>:5000/calls`

 The _Call Log_ shows your entire call history.
 It can be viewed by selecting _Calls_ from the main menu.
-It lists all the calls that have been screened by the __callattendant__.
+It lists all the calls that have been received by the __callattendant__.
 The _Action_ column shows how the __callattendant__ handled the call.
 Clicking on a caller will take you to the [[Manage Caller|User-Guide#managing-callers]] page where you can manage the caller's membership in the [[Permitted Numbers|User-Guide#viewing-permitted-numbers]] and/or